bterwijn/invocation_tree/README.md

 print( binary(22) )  # [1, 0, 1, 1, 0]
 ```

-To check the result is correct:
+To check that `[1, 0, 1, 1, 0]` is the correct binary repsentation for decimal 22:

 |       | 2<sup>4</sup> | 2<sup>3</sup> | 2<sup>2</sup> | 2<sup>1</sup> | 2<sup>0</sup> |               |
 |------:|:-------------:|:-------------:|:-------------:|:-------------:|:-------------:|:-------------:|